Schönbrunn Zoo: Northern river terrapin

 Northern river terrapins belong to the three rarest species of turtle in the world.
 Schönbrunn Zoo was the first to successfully breed these terrapins in captivity in 2010.
 The zoo has – in addition to its important breeding efforts – also initiated a rescue mission in Bangladesh.

 Polar bears

 The polar bears at the zoo are ambassadors for their endangered relatives in the wild.

 The zoo supports Polar Bears International (PBI), an initiative to save polar bears.
 The PBI researches how polar bears live in their native habitats.
 Transmitters are fitted to animals in the wild to track their migratory routes, which have changed due to the disappearing pack ice.

 Barbary apes

 The zoo also supports the Barbary Macaque Awareness and Conservation (BMAC) wildlife conservation project in Morocco, which runs educational programmes and is working to reintroduce illegally captured Barbary macaques to the wild.

-Brasilian tapirs
+Brazilian tapirs

 As part of a research project in the Pantanal in South America, collar transmitters provide information about what tapirs need to survive.
 The project also keeps local residents informed about the animal world.